freenas/freenas-docs/userguide/zfsprimer.rst

-multiple disks are required in order to provide redundancy and data correction, ZFS will still provide data corruption detection to a system with one disk. %brand% automatically schedules a monthly scrub for each ZFS pool and the results of the scrub are displayed in :ref:`View Volumes`.
+multiple disks are required in order to provide redundancy and data correction, ZFS will still provide data corruption detection to a system with one disk. %brand% automatically schedules a monthly scrub for each ZFS pool and the results of the scrub are displayed by selecting the :ref:`Volume <Volumes>` then clicking the :guilabel:`Volume Status` button.
 Checking scrub results can provide an early indication of potential disk problems.

 Unlike traditional UNIX filesystems, **it is not necessary to define partition sizes when filesystems are created**.
 Instead, a group of